How I Use Raycast

 Change Case

-When coding, I often need to convert between different string formats.
-For example, I prefer writing component file names in kebab-case, component names in PascalCase, and functions/methods in camelCase.
-This extension helps me convert between different formats easily.
+When coding, I often need to convert between different string formats — kebab-case for file names, PascalCase for components, camelCase for functions.
+This extension helps me convert between formats easily.

 Window Layout